Raspberry Lamington Cake

 Chantilly Cream

-• 1 cup / 250 ml heavy cream, cold (see notes)
+• 300 g heavy cream, cold (see notes)

-• 1 tbsp vanilla extract, see notes
+• 1 tbsp vanilla bean paste or vanilla extract, see notes

-• 1 cup / 250 g mascarpone, cold
+• 250 g mascarpone, cold (see notes)

 Instructions